Breast cancer hormone therapy side effects

 You can view and print the quick guides for all the pages in the Treating breast cancer section.

-Side effects are the unwanted effects of treatment.
 Hormone therapy for early breast cancer affects people differently.
 Some people have more side effects than others.
 Unfortunately it is something we can’t predict before you start treatment.
 You may find that you have one side effect but not another.
 Many women find that the side effects are often worse at the start of treatment.
 They usually settle down after a few weeks or months.

 Side effects may sometimes have positive effects for some women.
 A Cancer Research UK study in 2008 looked at hormonal therapy side effects in women taking tamoxifen or anastrozole.
 Women who had effects such as hot flushes, night sweats and painful joints within three months of starting treatment were 10% less likely to have a recurrence of breast cancer, compared to women who did not have side effects.